Frequently Asked Questions

 Q: Can I submit the same work that was previously presented at an SGIM Regional Meeting?

 A: Yes, you may submit work previously presented at an SGIM regional meeting, but only if the work has not yet been published in article or abstract form.
-Please refer to the Submission Eligibility and Encore Presentation Policy for more details.
+Please refer to the Annual Meeting Submission Policies for more details.

 Q: Can I submit my work, which was recently submitted to another national organization’s medical meeting?

 A: Yes, you can submit your work as long as the notification of acceptance by the other meeting occurs after the SGIM submission deadline.
 Additionally, papers under review at the time of the submission deadline but not yet accepted for publication, even if they appear in the press before the meeting, are eligible for presentation.
-Please review the Submission Eligibility and Encore Presentation Policy.
+Please review the Annual Meeting Submission Policies.

 Q: Can I submit the same work that was previously presented at another organization’s regional meeting?